mahirahalwani/comptia-tech-/README.md

 - When you drag and drop between two different drives, it becomes a copy action.<br>
 - Backups data manually or use a program to do it for you.<br>
 - Back up to locally attached storage, network attached storage (NAS) and cloud storage.<br>
-- Always verify backups.
+- Always verify backups.<br>
-- Run regularly scheduled backups through default or 3rd party tools.
+- Run regularly scheduled backups through default or 3rd party tools.<br>
-- Make sure to do backups once a week or at least once a month.
+- Make sure to do backups once a week or at least once a month.<br>
+- Indexing: keep tracks of all the files in system not just by date or author but also by contents of the files.<br>
+- Hotkeys: combination you can use on the keyboard both in the OS and apps